pquochuy/xsleepnet/readme.md

 ![XSleepNet](figure/xsleepnet.png)

 <br/><span style="color:red">**\*\*NOTE: the code is not completed yet.
-Currently, only setup for MASS database is availble, others will be updated soon.**</span>
+Currently, only setups for MASS and SleepEDF-20 database are availble, others will be updated soon.**</span>

 These are source code and experimental setup for [SHHS](https://sleepdata.org/datasets/shhs), [MASS](https://massdb.herokuapp.com/en/), [Physionet 2018](https://physionet.org/content/challenge-2018/1.0.0/), [Sleep-EDF Explanded](https://www.physionet.org/content/sleep-edfx/1.0.0/) (both version with 20 and 78 subjects) databases.
 We try to keep the experiments separately for each database to ease exploring them invididually.

-The pretrained models can be downloaded from [HERE](https://zenodo.org/deposit/5809258) to be used in combination with the code to re-produce the results in the paper.
+The pretrained models can be downloaded from [Part 1/2](https://zenodo.org/record/5809496) and [Part 2/2](https://zenodo.org/record/5809511) to be used in combination with the code to re-produce the results in the paper.

 How to use:
 -------------